How to Build a Simple French-Style Dinner Routine

 Instead of wondering what else you should add, you already know the answer.
 One main.
 One salad.
 Bread.
 Water.
 Sit down and enjoy dinner.

 It also builds repetition in a good way.
 You can rotate the main each week while the rest stays consistent.
-That consistency feels calming, and like you’ve got everything under control.
+That consistency feels calming, and it makes the week feel a little more settled.

 Because the framework stays the same, you’re not reinventing dinner every night.
 You’re just plugging in a different protein or pot of soup.